heavendata/heavendata.github.io/en/settings/custom-entities.md

 ## Edit Records

-To add or edit records, look at the app header navigation and click the arrow right beside "Products".
-Select your entity in dropdown and click "New" to add records manually or import existing records from Excel or CSV.
+Look at the app header navigation and click the arrow right beside "Products" to add or edit records.
+Next, select your entity in the dropdown and click "New" to add records manually or import existing records from Excel or CSV.